Aiden-Vihaan/Autonomous-Vehicle-Passenger-Control-Interface/Experiment/protocol/pilot-study-plan.md

         ↓
 Explanation Condition
         ↓
-Passenger Observation
+Observation
         ↓
 Comprehension
         ↓
-Trust / Experience Measure
+Trust / Experience
         ↓
-Workload Measure
+Workload
         ↓
 Trial Completion
-        ↓
-Next Trial
-        ↓
-Debrief

-The pilot should use the same prototype architecture intended for the main study.
+The structure is kept constant across explanation conditions.

 ---

-4. What the Pilot Does Not Test

-The pilot must not be interpreted as evidence that:

-- one explanation condition is superior;
-- participants generally trust autonomous vehicles;
-- explanations improve situation awareness;
-- explanations reduce workload;
-- contextual explanations produce better comprehension;
-- a particular explanation design is statistically significant;
-- the prototype is representative of production autonomous-vehicle systems.

-The pilot exists to evaluate the study procedure, not to establish the final empirical results.
+6. Pilot Procedure

+Step 1 — Prototype Verification

+Before beginning the pilot:

+1. Open the designated prototype version.
+2. Confirm that all required screens load correctly.
+3. Confirm that scenario navigation works.
+4. Confirm that the vehicle state transitions occur in the expected sequence.
+5. Confirm that each explanation condition displays the intended content.
+6. Confirm that no unintended explanation appears in the no-explanation condition.
+7. Confirm that measurement screens are accessible.
+8. Confirm that data recording is available.

 ---

-5. Pilot Materials

-The following materials should be available before the pilot begins:

-- experimental prototype;
-- participant instructions;
-- practice-trial flow;
-- experimental scenarios;
-- comprehension questions;
-- trust / experience questionnaire;
-- workload questionnaire;
-- participant information and consent materials, where applicable;
-- debrief material;
-- experimenter protocol;
-- data schema;
-- trial logging system;
-- pilot checklist;
-- issue log.
+Step 2 — Participant Briefing

+The participant receives the standardized participant instructions.

+The participant is told that they are interacting with an autonomous vehicle as a passenger.

+The participant is instructed to:

+- behave as they normally would as a passenger;
+- observe the vehicle's behaviour;
+- respond to questions based on their experience;
+- complete the provided ratings;
+- ask for clarification only when necessary to perform the task;
+- avoid attempting to infer the research hypothesis.

+The experimenter should not explain which explanation condition is expected to perform better.

 ---

-6. Pilot Sequence

-Step 1 — Pre-session verification
+Step 3 — Practice

+A short practice interaction is completed before the experimental scenarios.

+The practice interaction is not included in the experimental dataset.

-Before the participant begins:
+Its purpose is to verify that the participant understands:

-- verify prototype version;
-- verify scenario configuration;
-- verify explanation condition configuration;
+- how to interact with the interface;
-- verify measurement screens;
+- how to proceed between screens;
-- verify data capture;
-- verify recording/logging systems if used;
-- verify accessibility settings;
-- verify that no previous participant data are visible;
-- verify that the experimenter protocol is available.

-Record the prototype version used.
+- how to answer comprehension questions;
+- how to provide trust/experience ratings;
+- how to complete the workload assessment.

 ---

-Step 2 — Participant briefing
+Step 4 — Experimental Trials

-Provide standardized instructions.

-The participant should understand:
+The participant proceeds through the predefined experimental scenarios.

-- they are acting as a passenger;
-- the vehicle is autonomous;
-- they should pay attention to what happens during the journey;
-- they will encounter unexpected events;
-- they should respond to questions based on what they experienced;
-- there are no correct or preferred opinions about the explanation conditions;
-- they may request clarification about the procedure before beginning.

-Do not provide information that reveals the expected experimental hypothesis.
+The experimenter does not provide additional explanation about the autonomous vehicle's behaviour unless required because of a technical or procedural problem.

+For each scenario, the participant experiences one predefined explanation condition.

+The scenario content and autonomous vehicle response remain constant across explanation conditions.

 ---

-Step 3 — Practice trial
+Step 5 — Comprehension Assessment

-Run one practice trial before experimental trials.

-The practice trial should teach the interaction procedure without revealing which experimental condition is expected to perform better.

-Check whether the participant understands:

-- how the journey progresses;
-- how an unexpected event is presented;
-- how the explanation is displayed;
-- how comprehension questions work;
-- how trust/experience responses are provided;
-- how workload is completed.

-Record procedural difficulties.
+After the autonomous response and explanation presentation, the participant completes the comprehension assessment.

+The assessment examines whether the participant understood the relevant event and the reason for the vehicle's behaviour.

+The participant's response is recorded without coaching.

 ---

-Step 4 — Experimental trial
+Step 6 — Trust and Experience Assessment

-Run the experimental trial according to the predefined protocol.
+Following comprehension, the participant provides the predefined trust and experience ratings.

-Maintain:

-- scenario consistency;
-- vehicle-response consistency;
-- explanation-condition consistency;
-- measurement order;
-- interaction structure;
-- participant instructions.

-Avoid improvising explanations or changing the participant's task during the trial.
+The experimenter does not suggest an appropriate answer.

 ---

-Step 5 — Post-trial review
+Step 7 — Workload Assessment

-After each pilot trial, record:

-- technical problems;
-- unclear instructions;
-- unexpected participant questions;
-- navigation problems;
-- timing problems;
-- comprehension problems;
-- measurement problems;
-- accessibility problems;
-- condition-isolation problems;
-- experimenter difficulties.

-Do not alter the experimental condition during a trial merely because the participant appears confused unless the predefined safety/procedural protocol requires intervention.
+The participant completes the planned NASA-TLX workload assessment.

+The pilot specifically evaluates whether:

+- the assessment can be completed without confusion;
+- the sequence is understandable;
+- the workload assessment creates excessive interruption;
+- the assessment can be integrated consistently into every trial.

 ---

+Step 8 — Debrief

+At the end of the pilot, the participant is informed that the session was a pilot evaluation of the research procedure and prototype.

+The experimenter records procedural observations separately from participant responses.

+---

 7. Pilot Evaluation Dimensions

-7.1 Prototype Functionality
+7.1 Technical Reliability

-Check:

-- all screens load;
-- all buttons work;
-- all transitions work;
-- no unintended loops occur;
-- trial completion works;
-- restart behaviour is correct;
-- condition branching works;
-- measurement screens save or record responses correctly.

----
+Evaluate:

+- loading failures;
+- broken interactions;
+- incorrect state transitions;
+- missing screens;
+- incorrect explanation content;
+- navigation failures;
+- inconsistent prototype behaviour.

 7.2 Experimental Integrity

+Evaluate whether:

+- only the intended explanation variable changes;
+- scenarios remain equivalent across conditions;
+- no additional information unintentionally appears;
+- experimenter intervention is unnecessary;
+- the prototype does not reveal the research hypothesis.

+7.3 Comprehension

+Evaluate whether participants understand:

+- what happened;
+- why the vehicle responded;
+- what the vehicle is currently doing;
+- what action, if any, is expected from the passenger.

+7.4 Trust

+Evaluate whether the trust-rating procedure is:

+- understandable;
+- consistently presented;
+- appropriately timed;
+- free from leading language.

+7.5 Workload

+Evaluate whether the workload measurement can be completed without:

+- excessive interruption;
+- confusion;
+- missing responses;
+- inconsistent instructions.

+7.6 Accessibility

 Check:

-- the same scenario is used where required;
-- the same autonomous response is maintained;
-- only the intended explanation variable changes;
-- explanation content is condition-specific;
-- no condition accidentally reveals another condition;
-- scenario order follows the defined randomization/counterbalancing procedure;
-- measurement order remains consistent.
+- text readability;
+- contrast;
+- touch-target size;
+- visual hierarchy;
+- understandable status communication;
+- non-colour-only communication;
+- clarity of warning states;
+- consistency of icons and labels.

 ---

-7.3 Participant Understanding

-Observe whether participants understand:

-- what role they are performing;
-- what they are expected to observe;
-- what constitutes an unexpected event;
-- what the explanation communicates;
-- what the comprehension questions ask;
-- what the trust questions ask;
-- how the workload scale should be completed.

-Participant questions should be documented rather than silently used to modify the protocol.

----

-7.4 Timing

-Record approximate duration for:

-- briefing;
-- practice;
-- each trial;
-- comprehension;
-- trust/experience measurement;
-- workload measurement;
-- transitions;
-- debrief.

-The purpose is to determine whether the complete protocol is practically manageable.

----

-7.5 Accessibility

-Evaluate whether:

-- text remains readable;
-- controls are sufficiently large;
-- contrast is adequate;
-- information is not communicated through colour alone;
-- important information remains understandable;
-- interaction does not require unnecessary precision;
-- audio/visual presentation does not create avoidable barriers.

-Accessibility modifications must not unintentionally alter the experimental manipulation.

----

-7.6 Measurement Feasibility

-Check whether participants can complete:

-- comprehension questions;
-- trust/experience items;
-- workload assessment.

-Identify:

-- ambiguous wording;
-- repeated questions;
-- response-scale confusion;
-- excessive response burden;
-- technical response problems.

-Do not modify measurement items solely because a pilot response appears theoretically inconvenient.

----

 8. Pilot Success Criteria

-The study should proceed toward formal data collection only if:
+The prototype will be considered pilot-ready for formal data collection when:

-- the complete participant flow can be completed;
-- no unresolved P0 or P1 issue remains;
+1. all experimental scenarios can be completed without critical technical failure;
-- explanation conditions remain experimentally distinct;
+2. explanation conditions display correctly;
-- scenario and vehicle behaviour remain controlled;
-- required measurements can be collected;
-- participants understand the basic procedure;
-- timing is operationally manageable;
-- the experimenter can follow the protocol consistently;
-- data capture is reliable;
-- accessibility problems do not compromise participation;
-- all required study materials are ready.
+3. the no-explanation condition contains no unintended explanatory information;
+4. the autonomous vehicle response remains consistent across conditions;
+5. participant instructions are understandable without substantial experimenter intervention;
+6. comprehension questions are interpretable;
+7. trust and workload measures can be completed consistently;
+8. the data-recording procedure captures all required variables;
+9. no critical accessibility issue prevents task completion;
+10. any identified issue that could affect the independent variable or dependent variables is resolved before formal data collection.

 ---

-9. Pilot Issue Classification
+9. Issue Classification

-Use the existing issue-severity system:

-Severity| Meaning
-P0| Study cannot proceed
-P1| Major problem threatening experimental integrity or participant procedure P2| Moderate problem that should be corrected
+Pilot observations will be classified as:

+Critical

+An issue that prevents valid execution of the experiment or changes the experimental manipulation.

+Action: Resolve before formal data collection and repeat the affected pilot procedure.

+Major

+An issue that could substantially affect participant understanding, measurement, or consistency.

+Action: Resolve before formal data collection and assess whether re-piloting is required.

-P3| Minor issue or refinement
+Minor

-A P0 or P1 issue requires resolution and revalidation before formal data collection.
+An issue that does not materially affect experimental validity but reduces usability or efficiency.

+Action: Correct where practical and document the change.

+Cosmetic

+A visual or presentation issue with no meaningful effect on the experimental procedure.

+Action: Correct during normal prototype refinement.

 ---

 10. Pilot Decision Gate

-After the pilot, classify the study as one of:
+After the pilot, the prototype and protocol will be reviewed against the success criteria.

-READY
+The possible decisions are:

+Proceed

-The protocol and prototype are sufficiently stable for formal data collection.
+The prototype and procedure are sufficiently stable for formal data collection.

-READY WITH MINOR REVISIONS
+Proceed With Minor Revisions

-Only P2/P3 issues remain and their resolution does not alter the experimental design.
+Only non-critical issues are identified and can be corrected without changing the experimental manipulation.

-REVISE AND RE-PILOT

-A change affects:

-- experimental conditions;
-- scenario timing;
-- measurement procedure;
-- participant instructions;
-- prototype interaction;
-- data capture;
-- or another research-critical component.

-STOP

-A serious issue prevents the study from being conducted with acceptable methodological integrity.
+Revise and Re-Pilot

+A technical, procedural, accessibility, or measurement issue could affect experimental validity.

+Stop and Redesign

+The pilot reveals a fundamental problem with the experimental design or manipulation that cannot be corrected through minor revision.

 ---

-11. Pilot Integrity Rule
+11. Research Integrity Rule

-Any change that can affect participant behaviour, explanation exposure, measurement, timing, or condition assignment must be documented.

-Do not silently change the protocol between pilot sessions.

-Every substantive change should be recorded in:

-research/research-log.md
-docs/changelog.md
-design/prototype-version-control.md

-where applicable.
+Pilot observations must not be presented as formal experimental findings.

+The pilot may establish that:

+- a prototype interaction was difficult to understand;
+- a procedure required clarification;
+- a technical issue occurred;
+- a measurement process required refinement.

+It must not be used to claim that one explanation condition improves trust, comprehension, workload, situation awareness, or any other research outcome.

+Formal claims will only be made from appropriately collected experimental data.

 ---

-12. Expected Output
+12. Data Protection

+Participant-identifying information will not be included in the public GitHub repository.

+Research data will be stored separately from the public project documentation.

+Only anonymized or aggregated data suitable for research reporting will be included in the final public artifact.

+---

-Day 26 should produce:
+13. Day 26 Completion Status

+Day 26 establishes the pilot as a controlled validation stage between prototype development and formal empirical evaluation.

+The following materials are prepared:

-- completed pilot-study plan;
+- pilot study plan;
 - pilot checklist;
-- participant instruction draft;
+- participant instructions;
-- pilot observations;
+- pilot observation procedure;
-- updated issue log;
+- experimental protocol;
-- timing observations;
+- measurement sequence;
-- data-capture verification;
+- data-integrity requirements.
-- decision regarding pilot readiness;
-- documented changes, if any.

----

-13. Boundary

-Completion of the pilot does not constitute completion of the main experiment.

-The project remains in the preparation stage until the final protocol, prototype, participant materials, measurement instruments, and data-capture process are formally frozen for the main study.
+Day 26 status: COMPLETE — Pilot protocol prepared for execution.